Broaden your expertise and professional versatility

 The Master of Professional Studies program has two main components:

-- Coursework: Students work with a faculty advisor to map out their individualized course of study based on their areas of interest.
-The majority of courses (20 credits) will be within CALS; however, students have the opportunity to take courses across Cornell.
+- Coursework: Students work with a faculty advisor to map out their individualized course of study based on their areas of interest, and complete a minimum of 30 credit hours related to their concentration of study.
+While 20 credit hours must be taken within CALS, there is flexibility to take courses across Cornell.

-- Satisfactory completion of a problem-solving project under the supervision of the faculty advisor.
-This project may be an action program, the development of a plan to address a pertinent problem, the development of materials or methodology suited to the student's situation, or the development and execution of research appropriate to the profession.
+- Capstone project: This project may be an action program, the development of a plan to address a pertinent problem, the development of materials or methodology suited to the student's situation, or the development and execution of research appropriate to the profession.
 A formal project report must be submitted to and approved by the candidate's faculty advisor.

 Students work with top-ranked faculty who are leaders in their field on an experiential project that fosters professional skill development through the creation of solutions to real-world problems.